aantron/dream/example/1-hello/README.md

 It's the absolute minimum Dream server.
 It responds to all requests with the same text.
 At startup, Dream prints a message to the log, telling you where to point your browser.
-Your terminal probably allows you to click the link.
+Your terminal probably makes the link clickable.

 <pre><code><b>$ npm install esy && npx esy</b>
 <b>$ npx esy start</b>